 The final step for end-of-the-season air conditioner maintenance is making your unit ready for the coldest months of the year.
 Turn off your air conditioner at the mains, cover or remove smaller window boxes, and decide whether or not you want to cover your large exterior AC units.
-There is some debate as to the best way to store your unit during winter, since mold and mildew can build up around the coils if no air is getting to the unit.
+There is some debate as to the best way to store your outdoor AC unit during winter, since mold and mildew can build up around the coils if no air is getting to the unit.
 Use your best judgment here and, if in doubt, contact a professional for advice.
 Whether or not you decide to cover your external AC unit, we recommend that you check on these exterior parts over the winter months to prevent the buildup of potentially damaging snow, ice, or debris.

 Need help With A/C Maintenance?